Checklist for Success

 - Get information on campus activities, including athletics, student organizations, and Greek life

 Before leaving campus, submit your Application for Admission following your Open House visit and the application fee is waived.

 Placement testing is required to secure admission into your selected major.
 It also serves as a basis for choosing your first semester classes.
 The placement tests measure your skills in math, reading, and English.
-Transfer courses and/or your SAT scores may satisfy the testing requirement in related areas.
+Transfer courses and/or your SAT/ACT scores may satisfy the testing requirement in related areas.

 If you come to campus to test, you will also have the opportunity to:

 - Receive information about important steps, dates, and activities that lead to enrollment, including advising sessions and Connections (orientation)